 Vacation budgeting tips

-Planning a vacation on a budget requires forethought and creativity, but the time and effort invested could not only save you money and make the trip go more smoothly.
+Planning a vacation on a budget requires forethought and creativity, but investing time and effort can save you money and make the trip go more smoothly.
 Here are some tips to help you get the most trip for your money:

 - Determine how much you can spend on the vacation and draft a budget.